 If the Classic Accuplacer was taken at another school and the minimum score requirement was met, request that the scores be sent from your previous school to

 RIC Rhode Maps for requirements.
-The following grades must be met if either of the FNED courses are required:
+The following grades must be met if these FNED courses are required:

-- Earn a grade of B- or better in FNED 246: Schooling for Social Justice or FNED 346: Schooling in a Democratic Society
+- Earn a grade of B- or better in FNED 246: Schooling for Social Justice.
+FNED 346: Schooling in a Democratic Society is no longer offered, but will be accepted.

 Program specific course requirements – Additional requirements are set by each program